MY BEGINNINGS IN TRANSPORT

 The offices attached to the works were accessed through the Enquiry Office.

 The Works Offices with the Electrical Shop below.
-The Works Office is above far left.
-(Click on the image to enlarge)
+The Works Office is above far left, ringed in red.

 These had been built as a mezzanine floor above the workshops, with the Foremans Office, Electricians shop, and Fuel injection/Fuel pump test area below.
 A veranda walkway looked out over the works, with the offices situated to the left with the windows looking out on to Car Street.